cdig/cd-module/README.md

 Here's how you'd upgrade a v1 module to v2.
 These commands will rewrite a number of files in your module, so be prepared for breaking changes.
 Have a backup, and test your upgraded module.

 1. Open the Terminal, and `cd` into your module folder
 2. Run the following.
-To save time, just copy-paste the whole block, including the comment at the end.
+To save time, just copy-paste the whole block, including the comment *and the empty line at the end!*

     ```bash
     curl -fsS https://raw.githubusercontent.com/cdig/cd-module-template/v2/dist/package.json > package.json